Jimmy-YMJ/pvalidator/README.md

 ## Installing
+Use via npm:
 ```
 $ npm install pvalidator
 ```
+Use in browser:

+Copy `pvalidator.min.js` under the build directory.

 ## Problems to solve
 - Suppose you have a form with more than one fields, the strategy you want to validate is: